 When your teeth are damaged, they can sometimes be repaired by your dentist with a dental filling, root canal, or crown.
 However, when a tooth is damaged beyond repair because of decay, injury, or other oral health complications, sometimes the only option is an extraction procedure.
-Our oral surgeons in Lubbock, TX, understand the sensitivity that goes hand in hand with extracting a tooth from your smile, and they work hard to ensure patients are always comfortable.
+Our oral surgeon in Lubbock, TX, understand the sensitivity that goes hand in hand with extracting a tooth from your smile, and they work hard to ensure patients are always comfortable.
 Our team will also make sure to talk to you about your options for tooth replacement, such as dental implants.
 Dental implants can permanently restore your missing teeth with a natural-looking and fully functional replacement.

 Reasons for Tooth Extractions